omjogani/omjogani/README.md

 ---
 ### About me

 I'm a Computer Engineer & Programmer by Profession.
 I write code that makes somebody's life easier.
 I used to contribute to open-source projects & write code for production as well.
-In the past couple of years, I got excellence in various fields like Mobile App Development(Futter), Web Development(MERN), etc...
+In the past couple of years, I got excellence in various fields like Mobile App Development(Flutter), Web Development(MERN), etc...

 ---